Measuring a hate speech spectrum with faceted Rasch item response theory and perspective-aware, explainable-by-design deep learning: Modeling

-We then conducted the supervised learning: we supplied the raw comment text as our input observations, with the ultimate goal of predicting the latent hate speech score.
-We made four novel changes in our supervised approach: 1) rather than predict the hate speech score directly, we instead predicted the responses to each survey item using a multitask architecture (i.e. multiple outputs within a single model) \parencite{ruder2017overview}, 2) each survey item was directly analyzed as an ordinal outcome using the consistent rank logits method of ordinal softmax activation and ordinal cross-entropy loss \parencite{cao2019rank}, 3) we supplied the rater's estimated survey interpretation bias (severity) as an additional non-text input to allow the model to adjust its understanding of the likely item response, and 4) we tagged known slurs in the raw text of the comments, giving the deep learning models comparable information to what the human annotators were provided.
-The individual item response predictions could then be transformed into latent scores using the estimated IRT parameters.
+We then conducted supervised learning using the raw comment text as our input data and the latent hate speech score ($\theta_n$ above) as the outcome.
+We made four novel changes in our primary supervised approach: 1) rather than predict the hate speech score directly, we instead predicted the label for each component using a multitask architecture (i.e. multiple outputs within a single model) \cite{ruder2017overview}, a type of concept bottleneck model \cite{koh2020concept}, 2) each component was directly analyzed as an ordinal label using the consistent rank logits method of ordinal softmax activation and ordinal cross-entropy loss \cite{cao2019rank}, 3) we supplied the rater's estimated annotation instrument perspective (severity, $\alpha_j$ in equation 1) as an additional non-text input to allow the model to adjust its understanding of the likely item response, and 4) we tagged known slurs in the raw text of the comments, giving the deep learning models comparable information to what the human annotators were provided (and the potential to dynamically improve the slur tagging over time without retrained the model, as coded language evolves).
+The model's predictions on the 10 components of hate speech could then be batch-transformed into latent scores using the estimated IRT parameters from equation 1.
 See Figure \ref{fig-deep-irt} for a depiction of this architecture.
-We believe that this approach represents a new way of integrating deep learning with item response theory for measuring phenomena that can be decomposed into multiple items that are reviewed by human raters.
-We now describe the details of those steps.
+We also tested the direct modeling of the continuous hate speech score as a simpler option, and of modeling the components as categorical rather than ordinal variables.